vyonna6519/quotes/README.md

 # Quotes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.29.
+This project where user can input quotes and also view ,add and delete quotes

 ## Development server